Bombyliidae: Biology

 Adults favour sunny conditions and dry, often sandy or rocky areas.
 They have powerful wings and are found typically in flight over flowers or resting on the bare ground exposed to the sun (watch video) They significantly contribute to cross pollination of plants, becoming the main pollinators of some plant species of desert environments.
-Unlike the majority of glyciphagous dipterans, the bee flies feed on pollen (from which they meet their protein requirements).
+Unlike the majority of nectar-feeding flies, the bee flies feed on pollen which provides essential proteins for their diet.
 A similar trophic behavior occurs among the hoverflies, another important family of Diptera pollinators.

+Pollination and Feeding Behavior

 As with hoverflies, bee flies are capable of sudden acceleration or deceleration, all but momentum-free high-speed changes of direction, superb control of position while hovering in mid-air, as well as a characteristically cautious approach of a possible feeding or landing site.

 Bombyliids are often recognizable by their stocky shapes, by their hovering behavior, and for the particular length of their mouthparts and/or legs as they lean forward into flowers.
 Unlike hoverflies, which settle on the flower as do bees and other pollinating insects, those bee fly species which have a long proboscis generally feed while continuing to hover in the air, rather like Sphingidae, or while touching the flower with their front legs to stabilize their position - without fully landing or ceasing oscillation of the wings.

 Species with shorter proboscis do land and walk on flower heads, however, and can be much harder to distinguish from hoverflies in the field.
 As noted, many bee fly species spend regular time intervals at rest on or near the ground, while hoverflies hardly ever do so.
 It can therefore be informative to watch feeding individuals and see whether or not they move down to ground level after a few minutes.
 Close observation is often easier with feeding individuals than with flies on the ground, as the latter are especially quick to take flight at the first sight of moving silhouettes or approaching shadows.